larq/larq/paper/paper.md

 # Background: Neural Network Binarization

-Binarization of artificial deep neural networks poses two fundamental challenges to regular deep learning strategies, which are all based on backpropagation and stochastic gradient descent [@rumelhart; @bottou1991]: the gradient of the binarization function vanishes almost everywhere and a weight in the set ${-1, +1}$ cannot absorb small update steps.
+Binarization of artificial deep neural networks poses two fundamental challenges to regular deep learning strategies, which are all based on backpropagation and stochastic gradient descent [@rumelhart; @bottou1991]: the gradient of the binarization function vanishes almost everywhere and a weight in the set $\{-1, +1\}$ cannot absorb small update steps.
 Therefore, binarization was long deemed unfeasible.

-A solution to both problems was suggested by Hinton [@hinton_coursera] who proposed the Straight-Through Estimator which ignores the binarization during the backward pass.
+A solution to both problems was suggested by Hinton, who proposed the Straight-Through Estimator, which ignores the binarization during the backward pass [@hinton_coursera].
 The viability of this approach was demonstrated by BinaryConnect [@binaryconnect] and BinaryNet [@binarynet], proving that binarization of networks was possible even for complex tasks.

 Since then, the field of BNNs and closely related Ternary Neural Networks has become a prime candidate to enable efficient inference for deep neural networks.
 Numerous papers have explored novel architectures [@Zhu2018; @bireal_net; @xnor_net; @Zhuang2018] and optimization strategies [@Alizadeh2019; @bop], and the accuracy gap between efficient BNNs and regular DNNs is rapidly closing.